 Hello!
 I am a linguist and Assistant Professor of Communication and Rhetorical Studies at Syracuse University.
 My expertise is in discourse analysis, or what is referred to as language and social interaction within Communication Studies.
 I primarily focus on analysis of everyday conversation in North American English.
 I also work on social media data in Mexican Spanish as well as on media more broadly (specifically, how people quote media in everyday conversation!).

 I completed my Ph.D. in the Department of Linguistics at Georgetown University in 2016.
 Previously, I received a B.A. in Linguistics and Spanish from the University of Mary Washington (UMW), worked as a Fulbright English Teaching Assistant at the Instituto Tecnológico de Jiquilpan in Michoacán, Mexico, and then as a Prince William County Spanish teacher in Virginia.
-I also hold an M.Ed. from UMW and an M.S. in linguistics from Georgetown.
+I also hold a Master of Education (M.Ed.) in Teaching English as a Second Language from UMW and an M.S. in linguistics from Georgetown.